wikipathways/wikipathways.github.io/_browse/new.md

 ---

 <h2 id="title">New Pathways</h2>
-<p>A sorted list of 20 pathways that have been recently added to the database.</p>
+<p>A date-sorted list of 20 pathways that have been recently added to the database. <em>Note: This does not include pathways pending review.</em></p>
 <h2>Pathways</h2>
 <ul class="nav nav-tabs" style="margin-left: 0px;">
     <li class="nav-item">